Official state symbol Nevada State Flag Adopted 1929 Standardized 1991

 The current flag repositioned the star and sagebrush higher on the field and standardized Battle Born spacing.

-Symbols of the Nevada State Flag
+Key Symbols on the Nevada Flag

 Silver Star